The Difference Between Habit and Addiction

 The Role of Consequences

+Consequences are what separate a harmless habit from an addiction.
 Habits can be positive, neutral, or slightly unhelpful, but addictions tend to create ongoing harm.
-What might start as a way to relax or cope with stress can grow into something that disrupts your daily life.
-Over time, it can affect your mood, energy, motivation, and sense of stability.
+What starts as a way to relax or cope with stress can grow into something that disrupts your daily life, affecting your mood, energy, motivation, and sense of stability.
+When a routine begins to cause problems at work, at home, or within yourself, it may no longer be a simple habit.

 How a Habit Can Become an Addiction